Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Work must be commenced and an inspection requested within 180 days of permit issuance and one year to complete the project.
 Failure to initiate construction work and call for inspection will invalidate the permit.

-No, a permit is not required for roof coverings.
-Design and installation shall conform to the Code for new construction.
+Building Permits are required for re-roofing when more than 50% of any roof surface is being replaced or repaired.
 If you live in a Historic District, the Vermillion Historic Preservation Commission can provide information regarding historic guidelines.
 Contact the Administration Office for more information.
 605-677-7050.

 A building permit is required to ensure code compliance for structural integrity and minimum life safety for building, plumbing, mechanical and electrical systems.